qNOVAq/AI/README.md

 Feel free to download any of the content uploaded.
 Thank you

-NOTE: All datasets are taken and from Kaggle
+NOTE: All the datasets used are taken from Kaggle.